logzio/logz-docs/_source/logzio_collections/_log-sources/cloudtrail.md

 * {PREFIX} is your **Prefix**.
 If you don't have a prefix, leave it blank.

 Logz.io fetches logs that are generated after configuring an S3 bucket.
-Past logs are not sent to Logz.io.
+Logz.io cannot fetch past logs retroactively.
 {:.info-box.important}

 ##### Check Logz.io for your logs